 - Identify other abnormalities such as holes between heart chambers.

-Our skilled technicians use state of the art equipment to help diagnose heart conditions, view internal swelling, and assess damage after a heart attack.
-Each will take care to help you be as comfortable as possible during all procedures and will gladly answer any questions you have during the procedure.
+Our skilled radiologic technicians use state of the art equipment to help diagnose heart conditions, view internal swelling, and assess damage after a heart attack.
+Each will take care to help you be as comfortable as possible during all imaging procedures and will gladly answer any questions you have.

 Tour Our Imaging Department

 Without a unit like the Discovery NM 360 shown above, Nuclear Medicine would not be possible.